 What is seagrass?

-Seagrass is just grass that grows in the ocean, right?
+Most people assume seagrass is just grass that grows in the ocean, but

-The name “seagrass” can be misleading, as it’s not really grass – its closest terrestrial relatives are lilies and orchids.
-Seagrass is named because of its long, narrow leaves, which bear a resemblance to some terrestrial grasses.
+it’s not really grass – its closest terrestrial relatives are lilies and orchids.
+Seagrass is named after its long, narrow leaves, which bear a resemblance to terrestrial grasses.

 Found in shallow seas and brackish waters throughout the world, seagrasses are flowering plants that have evolved to thrive where few other plants could survive.
-There are approximately 72 species of seagrass, and they can be found in tropical, temperate, and even Arctic waters.
+There are approximately 72 species of seagrasses, and they can be found in tropical, temperate, and even arctic waters.

-Like most plants, seagrasses have roots (called rhizomes in seagrasses) that burrow into the sand or mud for nutrients and anchorage.
-The latter is especially important considering the strong currents they may have to endure daily.
+Like most plants, seagrasses have roots that burrow into the sand or mud for nutrients and anchorage.
+The latter is especially important, considering the strong currents they may have to endure daily.

 Many plants are capable of asexual reproduction (where an offspring arises from a single organism), but seagrasses take it to a whole new level.

-Seagrass can clone itself via a process known as rhizome extension, where the rhizomes can spread across the ocean floor with new shoots appearing above the sediment.
+Seagrass can clone itself via a process known as rhizome extension, where the rhizomes spread across the ocean floor with new shoots appearing above the sediment.
 By reproducing in this way, seagrass can cover vast areas of shallow seas.
-These vast areas of seagrass are known as seagrass meadows.
-Some of these seagrass meadows are so large, they can be seen from space.
+These expansive areas of seagrass are known as seagrass meadows.
+Some of these seagrass meadows are so large they can be seen from space.

 Why is seagrass important?

-Seagrass meadows tend to form over soft sediment.
-Their rhizomes weave together under the seabed, stabilising the sand or mud they grow on.
-This is important as it prevents the seabed being washed away in currents and potentially smothering neighbouring coral reefs.
+The meadows form over soft sediment, and their rhizomes weave together under the seabed, stabilising the sand or mud they grow in.
+This prevents the seabed from getting washed away in currents and potentially smothering neighbouring coral reefs.

-Seagrass meadows are often referred to as nursery habitats because the dense layer of leaves slows the flow of water, to provide a safe shelter for juvenile fish, as well as some smaller species of fish and invertebrates.
+Seagrass meadows are often referred to as nursery habitats because their dense layers of leaves slow the flow of water, and provide a safe shelter for juvenile fish, as well as some smaller species of fish and invertebrates.

-Many fish are attracted to the seagrass meadows to feed – either on the smaller animals that are hiding, or on the seagrass itself.
+Many fish are attracted to seagrass meadows to feed – either on the smaller animals that are hiding there, or on the seagrass itself.

-The world’s only true herbivorous sea mammal, the dugong, lives almost exclusively on a diet of seagrass, with an adult eating up to 40kg of seagrass a day.
-The green turtle is also herbivorous (as an adult), and seagrass makes up a large part of their diet – an adult can eat around 2kg a day.
+The world’s only true herbivorous sea mammal, the dugong, lives almost exclusively on a diet of seagrass, with an adult dugong eating up to 40 kilograms of seagrass a day.
+The green turtle is also herbivorous (as an adult), and seagrass makes up a large part of its diet – an adult can eat around two kilograms a day.

-To put it simply, blue carbon is the term used to describe carbon that is trapped and stored either in the ocean or closely related marine ecosystems, such as mangroves or salt marshes.
+Blue carbon is the term used to describe carbon that is trapped and stored either in the ocean or in closely related marine ecosystems, such as mangroves or salt marshes.

 The carbon is stored in the plant, and as the plant dies, the leaves sink to the seabed and decay.
 The carbon trapped inside the leaves and rhizomes of the seagrass will become buried by sediment, and trapped indefinitely — that is unless the seagrass meadow is interfered with.